-- [The lick stone based on Dutch soil] (# pnminerals)
+- The lick stone based on Dutch soil

-Suppose there are 400,000 horses in the Netherlands, and that they consume an average of 20 grams of lick per day.
-Then in the Netherlands almost 3 million kilos of lick stones are eaten every year.
-So it is high time to consider the composition of lick stones.
+Suppose that there are 400,000 horses in the Netherlands, and that they consume an average of 20 grams of lick stone per day.
+Then in the Netherlands nearly 3 million kilos of lick stones are eaten every year.
+It is therefore high time to consider the composition of lick stones.
 We are going to do a number of calculations on this page, do you keep your calculator at hand?

-You would expect that all the research ultimately led to one optimal composition for the lick stone, and that all licks look just as much alike as today's compact family cars, which also look so much alike because there are only & eacute; & eacute; n formula is the most ideal.
-But nothing could be further from the truth: the licks differ significantly from each other, and as you will see below, there is actually not a single lick that is really ideal for horses that receive a natural diet consisting of nothing more than grass or hay.
+You would expect that all the research ultimately led to one optimal composition for the lick stone, and that all lick stones look just as similar as today's compact family cars, which are also so similar because only one formula is the most ideal.
+But nothing could be further from the truth: the licks differ significantly from each other, and as you will see below, there is actually not a single lick stone that is really ideal for horses that receive a natural diet consisting of nothing more than grass or hay.

-* Update: Three years after writing this article, we found a manufacturer who wanted to make the ideal lick for us.
-[Read more here] (* pnminerals). *
+Update: Three years after writing this article, we found a manufacturer who wanted to make the ideal lick for us.
+Read more here .

 Sodium is generally consumed as a compound with chlorine.
 Chlorine is not a sweetheart either: in the First World War it was used as poison gas.
 But the amazing thing is that the connection between sodium and chlorine produces the very stable sodium chloride.
 Sodium chloride is the chemical name for ... table salt!